 Unclaimed Capital Credits

 Powder River Energy Corporation, a rural electric cooperative serving northeast Wyoming, maintains a list of members with unclaimed Capital Credit checks.
-The claim window for 2016 Capital Credits has closed.
+The claim window for this year's Unclaimed Capital Credits has closed.
 Former members can update their addresses through Member Service at Powder River Energy Corporation at 1-800-442-3630, or write to: PO Box 930, Sundance, WY, 82729.
 Each year a list is published to fulfill the requirements of the cooperative’s bylaws and state law.